Category Archives: British Royals

 Mary in 1762; Credit – Wikipedia

 Mary’s marriage was not a happy one and Friedrich was cruel and abusive.
 After the birth of their fourth son, Friedrich left Mary and their sons.
-Eventually, Friedrich sent her a letter saying that he had been in love with a Catholic woman who he had wanted to marry.
+Eventually, Friedrich sent her a letter saying he was in love with a Catholic woman and wanted to marry her.
 However, she would not agree to marry Friedrich unless he converted to Catholicism which he refused to do, fearing the reaction of his family and future subjects.
 Shortly before the birth of his fourth son, Friedrich received word that his former love was dying and he went to see her.
 She asked him to convert to Catholicism so their souls could be reunited in heaven and Friedrich agreed to do so.
 In February 1749, Friedrich visited the Archbishop-Elector of Cologne, Clemens August of Bavaria, who received him into the Roman Catholic Church.
 Furious, Mary’s father King George II ordered his daughter back to England but she refused, saying that it was her duty to remain in the place that God had placed her and that she would ensure her sons would be brought up Protestant.

 By 1754, it became obvious to Friedrich’s father Wilhelm VIII, Landgrave of Hesse-Kassel, that the marriage of his son and Mary was irretrievably broken and he took in his daughter-in-law and grandchildren to live with him.
-In 1755, Mary and Friedrich officially separated but Mary refused a divorce in order to deprive her husband of the opportunity to remarry.
+Mary and Friedrich officially separated in 1755 but Mary refused a divorce to deprive her husband of the opportunity to remarry.
 Friedrich’s father ordered him to leave the Protestant religion untouched in Hesse-Kassel and gave his eldest grandson the County of Hanau-Münzenberg, under the regency of Mary.
 Friedrich never saw his wife again and did not see his children until 1782.

 Mary’s sons: Wilhelm, Karl, and Friedrich; Credit – Wikipedia